LamininSolutions/mfsql-connector/source/version-control/index.rst

 #.
 Bug fix in spmfClassTableColumns to fix multilookup column change errors
 #.
 Bug fix when non standard mail profile is being used
 #.
 Bug fix spMFTableAudit delete of redundant records
+#.
+Add MFUserMessagesEnabled to spMFSettingsForDBUpdate
+#.
+Add MFContextMenuQueue table
+#.
+Add trigger MFContextMenuQueue_UpdateQueue to trigger spMFUpdateContectMenuQueue
+#.
+Add procedure spMFUpdateContectMenuQueue to re-process outstanding context menu items
+#.
+Add logtype *END* to trigger MFProcessBatch_UserMessage to insert messages from spMFUpdateTable
+#.
+Update spMFUpdateTableInternal and spMFUpdateTable to allow for *_id* in as part of the name of a property

 Versions 4.4.12.52, 4.4.13.53
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~